cpierard/cpierard.github.io/_drafts/2020-01-16-moguls-of-chaos.md

 }
 </style>

+Mogul skiing is a ski discipline that consists of descending a slope full of small regular bumps, where the skills and technique of skiers are tested to its full.
+Ed Lorenz, an outdoorsman and science legend, discovered that objects descending the moguls exhibit chaotic behavior.
+He built a small numerical model to explore the dynamics of an idealized board descending such type of slopes and exemplified some of the tools used for studying chaos.

 <p class="aligncenter">
     <img src="https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.independentsportsnews.com%2Fwp-content%2Fuploads%2F2018%2F12%2FFIS-Freestyle-Ski-World-Cup-in-Thaiwoo.jpg&f=1&nofb=1" width = "450" alt="centered image"/>
 </p>

 This example was taken from the book **The Essence of Chaos** by *Edward Lorenz*.
-The aim of the model he presets in that chapter is to show how we can construct parsimonious models from real case phenomena that exhibit chaos.
+The aim of the model he presents in his book is showing how we can construct parsimonious models that exhibit chaos, from real case phenomena.

 The model consists of a board that goes down a regularly-bumpy slope or moguls without any control of the direction whatsoever.
 The dynamical system of this board is described by the system of ODE shown bellow